Senior digital product manager John Bourne looks at some of the problems in how we showcase our courses to prospective students.

 We want to establish a content strategy so each subject matter expert can get the relevant information to prospective students at the right moment.
 We must break away from ‘just publishing it online for users to simply find it and read it’.

-Conversations with each department have highlighted the restrictions they’ve felt in the past for publishing content on single platform.
+Conversations with each department have highlighted the restrictions they’ve felt in the past for publishing content on a single platform.
 For example, they don’t think the course pages can host the kind of information they wish to publish, so they’ve posted it elsewhere.

 I’m confident that a solid content strategy, strong understanding of user needs and business requirements, good relationship with stakeholders and open ways of working will lead to a fantastic new online prospectus.
 One that the whole university will benefit from and where prospective students can find the information they need with minimal fuss.